sebnitu/vrembem/packages/drawer/README.md

 ### Markup

 Drawers are composed using classes and data attributes for their triggers.
 The basic structure of a drawer is an element with the `drawer` class and an `id` containing a child element with the `drawer__dialog` class.
-There are two required structure elements to get drawers to work correctly:
+There are two required structure elements for drawers to work correctly:

-- `drawer__wrapper`: Applied to the parent element wrapping all drawers and the main content.
+- `drawer-frame`: Applied to the parent element wrapping all drawers and the main content.
-- `drawer__main`: Applied to the element containing the main content.
-This should be the last sibling of `drawer__wrapper`.
+- `drawer-main`: Applied to the element containing the main content.
+This should be the last sibling of `drawer-frame`.

 Drawer triggers are defined by three data attributes: